 Surveys sexualities from multiple perspectives, standpoints, disciplines, and theories.
 How have different cultures, different people, and different viewpoints understood, shaped, and interpreted sex, sexualities and genders?
 Course places the concept of sexuality at its core to examine citizenship, education, reproduction, science, tourism, urban/rural space, and politics.
 Topics may include: gender, race, identities, power, transformation, reproduction.
 Same as SOC 202.

-Examines the history of gender in videogames, focusing on how movements like #GamerGate, #RaceFail09, internet bullying, doxing and trolling emerged as the coordinated effort to consolidate and maintain videogames and geek culture as the domain of masculinity and whiteness.
-We also consider how the embodied elements of play as well as the spatial logics of games function to promote and resist representation, and we will end by looking at how games designed by women and people of color are transforming how and why we play games.
-Same as ENGL 277 and MACS 204.
+Examines the history of gender in videogames, focusing on how the embodied elements of play as well as the spatial logics of games function to promote and resist representation, as well as how games designed by women and people of color are transforming how and why we play games.
+Same as ENGL 277, GSD 204, and MACS 204.

 Same as AAS 215, AIS 295, AFRO 215, and LLS 215.
 See AAS 215.